msadowski/msadowski.github.io/_posts/2020-08-26-2-years-remote-consulting.md

 Every project I take on, I treat as my own.
 This results in me trying to solve issues before they happen, and sometimes even pushing back on client’s decisions - “How about we don’t remove this safety feature?”.
 Another side effect of treating the project as my own is that I put the client first, before my own business interest, meaning I might earn less for the project overall.

 As an example, I was hired to test the idea a client had for a robotic project.
 The idea turned out to be borderline feasible, with currently available technology, but potentially requiring lots of R&D work.
 If I sold the project as “no problem, it’s totally doable”, I would definitely get more work supporting the R&D work required.
-By putting the project and client’s interests first, however, we finished the project after the feasibility study and realised the extent of R&D work needed.
+By putting the project and client’s interests first, however, we finished the project after the feasibility study, having realised the extent of R&D work needed.

 Since terminating such a project before going to an R&D phase is something I would do, I’m content and the client is most likely even more so, since they don’t have to spend lots of money, not understanding the R&D effort required.
 Instead, they can decide whether to pursue the idea further.
 If the client does decide to take a risk, they know that I’ll be there, ready to treat their project as my own, and providing honest advice, even if it means I get less work from it.